 Dictionary.com defines wellness as the following:

-an approach to healthcare that emphasises preventing illness and prolonging life, as opposed to emphasising treating diseases.
+- an approach to healthcare that emphasizes preventing illness and prolonging life, as opposed to emphasizing treating diseases.

 Dictionary.com defines Health as the following: